openwdl/wdl/versions/development/SPEC.md

 another imported WDL within file 2, even if they are aliased.
 If a struct is aliased in file 2, it will be imported into file 1 under its aliased name.

-* Note: Alias can be used even when no conflicts are encountered to uniquely identify any struct
+* Note: Alias can be used even when no conflicts are encountered to uniquely identify any struct.

 # Namespaces